salokr/salokr.github.io/index.md

 Prior to my journey at GMU, I earned a master's degree in Computer Science and Engineering from the Indian Institute of Technology - Patna.
 Additionally, I obtained a bachelor's degree in Computer Science and Engineering from Uttar Pradesh Technical University.
 I have also served as an NLP researcher at Tata Research from 2017-2021.

 In my free time, I make music for violin and piano.
-I enjoy the outdoors, particularly cricket, badminton and mountains.
+I enjoy the outdoors, particularly cricket, badminton, and mountains.

 ## Research Interests